brooksmatthew87/odin-recipes/README.md

 I had issues with image sizing being inconsistent and learned to utilize auto height while using a specified width to get them to properly display.

 Overall, I feel that I made commits somewhat competently, and ended up using more commits than I expected at first.

+I have added CSS to my HTML elements, although it is very basic colors and fonts.
+I purposely played around with font sizes, styles, weight, colors, and background colors that don't necessarily work well together or make for readable content.
+However, the basics make sense to me so far.